elicwhite/ESLint-Formatter/README.md

   // The location to search for a locally installed eslint package.
   // These are all relative paths to a project's directory.
-  // If this is not found, it will try to fallback to a global package
+  // If this is not found or are false, it will try to fallback to a global package
   // (see 'eslint_path' below)
   "local_eslint_path": {
     "windows": "node_modules/eslint/bin/eslint.js",